Keloids

 Treatment Options for Keloids

 Keloids are not dangerous to your health and are usually primarily a cosmetic concern.
 While there is no one treatment proven to treat keloids, there are a number of procedure options to help reduce the size of keloids and reduce symptoms.
+Because multiple forms of treatment may be needed and keloids treated with one method alone can recur, the goal is often to flatten and soften the scar as well as relieve discomfort.
+Compression or silicone gels may be used after treatment to help prevent keloids from coming back.
+Other options include laser therapy to reduce redness, cryotherapy with liquid nitrogen, and 5-fluorouracil for small keloids.
 These treatments may include:

 Surgery